 Furthermore, machine learning algorithms will use logistics data such as inventory levels or flow of material to self-optimize warehouses.
 For example, low-demand parts can be automatically moved to remote areas of the warehouse while high-demand parts will be stored at nearby areas for faster access.

 6 River systems offers AGVs for flexible warehouse automation.
 Their solution is a “cobot for logistics” following warehouse workers through their work zones to minimize walking and work more efficiently.

-The WORKERBASE smartwatch supports all kinds of logistic tasks, e.g. interacting with AGVs, receiving picking instructions, sending transport requests or replenishment orders.
-The device allows to collect logistics process data, e.g. picking sequences which can be analyzed by an AI system to optimize the warehouse setup.
+The WORKERBASE manufacturing apps support all kinds of logistic tasks, e.g. interacting with AGVs, receiving picking instructions, sending transport requests or replenishment orders.
+The mobile devices allow to collect logistics process data, e.g. picking sequences which can be analyzed by an AI system to optimize the warehouse setup.
 By using language generation and processing, the device can give workers context-specific information, e.g. for pick-by-voice to handle picking and commissioning operations.